C2SM/spack-c2sm/docs/QuickStart.rst

   . spack-c2sm/setup-env.sh tsa

 Local machines and Containers
 ------------------------------
-Same as above, but probably you want spack to auto detect compilers and preinstalled packages
+Spack can autodetect compilers and preinstalled packages with

 .. code-block:: bash

-  git clone --depth 1 --recurse-submodules --shallow-submodules -b dev_v0.18.1 https://github.com/C2SM/spack-c2sm.git
-  . spack-c2sm/setup-env.sh
   spack compiler find
   spack external find --all

 Use packages
 ------------
-To get information about a package, query spack
+To get information about a package, query Spack

 .. code-block:: bash

   spack info <package>
-  e.g.
+  # e.g.
   spack info icon

-To see what 'spack install' would install, ask for a spec
+To see what `spack install` would install, ask for a spec

 .. code-block:: bash

   spack spec <variant>
-  e.g.
+  # e.g.
   spack spec icon @master +ocean

-An unspecfied variant (e.g. 'ocean') can be concretized to ANY of its values.
+An unspecfied variant (e.g. `ocean`) can be concretized to ANY of its values.
 Spack isn't required to use the default value when a variant is unspecified.
 The default value only serves as a tiebreaker.

 To install a package

 .. code-block:: bash

   spack install <variant>
-  e.g.
+  # e.g.
   spack install icon @master %gcc +ocean

-To locate your install, query spack
+To locate your install, query Spack

 .. code-block:: bash